Why Use Solar

 Feed in Tariff

-With the introduction of the UK government's "Feed-In-Tariff" in 2010 there is no better time to consider Solar Panels.
+With the introduction of the UK government's "Export Tariff", there is no better time to consider Solar Panels.

 The Sunday Times ranked it as the 5th best investment opportunity!

-The feed-in tariff is made up of three elements:
+The Export tariff is made up of three elements:

 A fixed payment from your electricity supplier for every kilowatt hour (kWh) your system generates.
 This is called the generation tariff.